 // After the producer is started, all its produced message sets will be compressed, which can greatly reduce the network transmission bandwidth and disk usage of the Kafka broker.

-// Please note that different versions have different configurations.
-Currently, versions 0.9 and below do not support compression, and versions 0.10 and above do not support Gzip compression.
+// Note that different versions have different configurations.
+Currently, versions 0.9 or earlier do not support compression.
+Versions 0.10 or later do not support Gzip compression.

 props.put("compression.type", " lz4 ");